dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 ## Querying users and groups

-You can set up ACL rules using Dgraph Ratel UI or by using a GraphQL tool, such as [Insomnia](https://insomnia.rest/), [GraphQL Playground](https://github.com/prisma/graphql-playground), [GraphiQL](https://github.com/skevy/graphiql-app), etc. The permissions can be set on a predicate for the group using using pattern similar to the UNIX file permission convention:
+You can set up ACL rules using the Dgraph Ratel UI or by using a GraphQL tool, such as [Insomnia](https://insomnia.rest/), [GraphQL Playground](https://github.com/prisma/graphql-playground), [GraphiQL](https://github.com/skevy/graphiql-app), etc. The permissions can be set on a predicate for the group using using pattern similar to the UNIX file permission convention:

 You can query and get information for users and groups.
 These sections show output that will show the user `alice` and the `dev` group along with rules for `friend` and `~friend` predicates.